hopv/nola/README.md

-# Nola: Power of Deep Embedding for Later-free Nested Invariants
+# Nola: Deep Embedding for Later-free Nested Invariants

 Nola is a library for achieving expressive later-free nested invariants by the power of deep embedding.